LutherJolliff/Testing-/NIST Controls.md

+# Summary
+The below list contains Vulnerabilities, each followed by a short description, pertaining to the Windows 2012 and 2016 servers.
+Each year is split into the "Main Server" and "Domain Control" operating systems.
+Both Standalone and Member Servers are included in the "Main Server" column.
+By patching all of the shown flaws in the Windows firewall, any systems running our software are much less susceptible to attacks.
+## Controls
+Each vulnerability will cover one or more NIST 800 controls.
+The controls are rated as either Low-Impact, Mid-Impact, and High-Impact.
+Both Autostructure and Microsoft Azure covers many of the NIST controls.

 | NIST 800 53                | DEGREE OF HARDENING (WINDOWS 2016) |                      |         |                                           |
 |----------------------------|------------------------------------|----------------------|---------|-------------------------------------------|
 | Controls                   | LOW                                | MODERATE             | HIGH    | NOT REQUIRED BY NIST (But Still Provided) |